pudquick/pymaCursor/readme.md

 #pymaCursor - mouse / cursor control in OS X using the built-in python

-pymaCursor is a single-file python library that can be used with the built-in python on OS X to control the cursor (clicking, dragging, movement, etc.).
+pymaCursor is a single-file python library that can be used with the built-in python on OS X to control the cursor (clicking, movement, etc.).
 This is performed without need for additional helper applications through the use of pyObjC.

 ##Credits